Health care

 Another reported issue is related to health insurance.
 Persons who do not earn an income are obliged to pay state health insurance for 12 months, which equals 6 gross national salaries, irrespective of the date of filing the declaration.[6]
 An annual health insurance (valid for 12 months) costs the equivalent of six gross minimum wages, which was 2,550 RON/ €520, and 10% (social insurance contribution rate for health), that is 1,530 RON/ €310.

-NGOs may reimburse the cost of this.
+NGOs may reimburse the cost.
 The payment of one month of health insurance triggers an obligation to pay for the entire year in order to access health services.
 If beneficiaries stop paying health insurance, they enter into debt.
 If they commit to stay for six months, ICAR Foundation may pay for their health insurance.

 In Galaţi, within the project implemented by JRS on integration it is possible to pay for the state health insurance for a maximum of 6 months.
 It was reported by the JRS representative that for medical consultations and laboratory tests it is necessary to submit a written order from the primary care doctor, the family doctor.
-Because it is hard to indentify medical doctors for beneficiaries, this task is performed by the medical doctor of IGI-DAI.
+Because it is hard to identify medical doctors for beneficiaries, this task is performed by the medical doctor of IGI-DAI.
+The situation was the same in 2023.[7]

 IOM Romania reported the following issues faced by beneficiaries of international protection in relation to the health care system: